High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$: Additional results. The issue of dominance

 Now, consider the value $D^2=130=11^2+3^2=9^2+7^2$, with $S(D)=120$.
 Here we again have two minimizing types.
 They are represented by M-triangles with squared side-lengths (I) $\ell_0^2=\ell_1^2=130$, $\ell_2^2=160$ and (II) $\ell_0^2=\ell_1^2=136$, $\ell_2^2=144$, respectively, both isosceles.
 We again refer to them as $[130|130|160]$- and $[136|136|144]$-types or triangles.
 It turns out that a $[136|136|144]$-triangle also serves as the M-triangle for the value $D^2=136$, which is of Class A.

 As above, both types admit a single implementation.
 For type $[130|130|160]$, a representative is an M-triangle with vertices $\{(0,0),(12,4), (3,11)\}$, while for type $[136|136|144]$ the vertices are $\{(0,0),(12,0),(6,10)\}$.
 In fact, it is easy to see that the picture of M-triangles (or min-area sub-lattices) for $D^2=130$ is obtained from that for $D^2=65$ by applying the linear transformation ${\tt T}:\;\bbZ^2\to\bbZ^2$ effectuated by the matrix $\diy{\mathbf T}= $ of determinant $2$.
-(The transposed matrix ${\mathbf T}^{\rm T}$ can also be used for that purpose.)
 In other words, the case $D^2=130$ is obtained from $D^2=65$ by scaling the side-length by a factor ${\sqrt 2}$ and rotating by $\pm\pi/4$.
-However, it does not guarantee that all excitations are mapped to each other;in fact we will see that it is not the case, although type $[136|136|144]$ again will look dominant.
+However, it does not guarantee that all excitations are mapped to each other; in fact we will see that it is not the case, although type $[136|136|144]$ again will look dominant.

 Indeed, type $[130|130|160]$ generates $72$ single insertions, $303$ double insertions, $284$ triple insertions and no quadruple insertions per an FP, 659 in total.
 Further, for type\\ $[136|136|144]$, the corresponding numbers are $72$, $356$, $532$ and $50$, all-in-all $1010$.
 As above, none of the types produces admissible insertions PGS of $5$ or more particles of weight $u^{-2}$.
-Then, according to (2.4.1), (2.4.2), for $u$ large enough, the number of the EGMs is $240$, and they are generated by the PGSs of type $[136|136|144]$.
+Then, for $u$ large enough, the number of the EGMs is $240$, and they are generated by the PGSs of type $[136|136|144]$.
 Cf. Figure \ref{Fig11dom130}.